jlento/presentations/_slides/Ambassadors/HPCDM.md

 pouta.csc.fi interfaces to the object storage, and "Cloud Storage Configuration" in puhti.csc.fi, mahti.csc.fi, and lumi.csc.fi.
 Object storages are web services, after all.

-Meanwhile, in HPC we need to deal with command line tools.
+Meanwhile, in HPC we often still need to deal with command line tools.

 ## Data-mover

-Data-mover is a development idea/project, that tries to solve the acute problem of Puhti disc being way too full, by providing an easy to use tool to transfer problematic datasets to Allas.
+Data-mover is a development idea/project, that tries to solve the acute problem of Puhti scratch disc being way too full, by providing an easy to use tool to transfer problematic datasets to Allas.
 It does this by using restic and batch jobs.
 Unfortunately, while the tool solves some problems, it also creates new ones.

-I'd say the correct solution was already on the first slide of this set, plan the data management already when writeing the application and the workflow, and do not create difficult datasets (too many small files, huge files) in the first place.
+I'd say the correct solution was already on the first slide of this set, plan the data management already when writing the application and the workflow, and do not create difficult datasets (too many small files, huge files, etc.) in the first place.